-Turn over your MacBook Pro.
+• Turn your MacBook Pro over.
 The serial number is etched into the case near the hinge.

-- Choose Apple () > About This Mac.
+- Choose Apple (() from the menu bar and then choose About This Mac.
 Click the version number beneath the words "Mac OS X" to cycle through the Mac OS X version number, the build version, and the serial number. - Click the Finder icon and open /Applications/Utilities/System Profiler.
 Click Hardware in the Contents pane.